mattrussi/gitlab-com-runbooks/docs/rate-limiting/README.md

 Even with rate limiting in place, it's possible you need to explicitly block an IP or User sending exceptionally high volumes of traffic.

-Alternatively, customers may request a bypass and if this is approved, you will need to follow steps in this doc to temporarily implement an approved bypass.
+Alternatively, customers may request a bypass and if this is approved, you will need to follow the steps in this doc to temporarily implement an approved bypass.

 ### Block an IP or Path